WOLFRAM LANGUAGE TUTORIAL

 Large data files, especially those aggregated via scripts or logging systems, can sometimes take up so much room that they cannot be loaded into memory on the system all at once.
 However, this does not mean that the data is inaccessible to the Wolfram Language, and there are a number of methods available for reading out portions of the data from very large files.

 ReadList can be used directly on large files to read in subsets of the data, if that data is at the top of the file.

 However, if that data is farther into the file, and it is not feasible to load in all the data before the desired information, OpenRead and Find can be used to locate a particular element within the data, for example, a date.

-Mathematica has two built-in methods for storing variables in data files, beyond the normal Write/Export functions.
+The Wolfram Language has two built-in methods for storing variables in data files, beyond the normal Write/Export functions.
 Save and DumpSave can be used to store variable values on a file system, allowing them to be reloaded in the future, using Get.